 To start a debugging session, select the required debug configuration from the list on the main toolbar and click next to the list or selectfrom the main menu.

-To run a Grunt task as a Before-Launch task
+Run a Grunt task as a before-Launch task

 In the dialog that opens, click in the Before launch area and choose Run Grunt task from the list.